 How long bronchitis lasts can depend on whether the condition is acute or chronic.
 It can last anywhere from a number of days to several months or longer.

 Bronchitis involves inflammation and swelling of the bronchi tubes, which are the airways going to the lungs.
-The condition develops in both children and adults and may be either acute or chronic.
+The condition develops in both children and adults.

-To find out how long bronchitis lasts, continue reading below.
+To find out more about how long bronchitis lasts, continue reading below.

 The length of time it takes for a person to recover from bronchitis depends on whether they have acute or chronic bronchitis.

 According to the American Lung Association, acute bronchitis usually lasts for between 3–10 days, although some symptoms, such as coughing, can last longer.

 Chronic bronchitis lasts longer than acute bronchitis.
 Symptoms of chronic bronchitis last for at least 3 months out of the year.
 In many cases, symptoms last even longer.

 Acute and chronic bronchitis both involve inflammation of the airways and have similar symptoms.
 However, they also have some differences.

 Typically, acute bronchitis occurs suddenly due to a viral infection.
 Bacteria cause acute bronchitis in less than 10% of cases.

 An infection, such as a cold, may start in the upper airway and travel to the bronchial tubes.
 Although symptoms may last 1–2 weeks, the condition is temporary.